asdub/improved-telegram/README.md

 - Allow users to purchase a service (Stripe).
 - Allow users to customise their service.
 - Allow users to manage their address data (CRUD).
-- Provide users with email & on screen nofications regarding their ordered services.
+- Provide users with email & on screen notifications regarding their ordered services.
 - Provide defensive design in terms of data editing or deletion.
 - Provide seamless login/ registration functionality.
 - Allow administrators to manage services.
 - Allow administrators to complete user orders.

 #### Business/ Monetisation
-- The app provides an eccomm platform.
-An unlimtied number of products or services can be added to the database.
+- The app provides an ecomm platform.
+An unlimited number of products or services can be added to the database.
 Managed by the administrator.

 #### New User Stories